 Differences Between Java and Python

 Both Java and Python are object-oriented programming languages that can be used for website or web-based application development process.
-In terms of the coding and implementation, Java code are lengthy, needs semi colon at the end of each line, declaration of data types is static, and requires in-depth coding knowledge.
-On the other hand, python is simple and short, doesn’t need semi colon to represent the end of the line, data types declaration is dynamic here, and it doesn’t require in-depth coding knowledge as it is easy for anyone to learn.
+In terms of the coding and implementation, Java code is lengthy, needs semicolon at the end of each line, declaration of data types is static, and requires in-depth coding knowledge.
+On the other hand, Python is simple and short, doesn’t need a semicolon to represent the end of the line, data types declaration is dynamic here, and it doesn’t require in-depth coding knowledge as it is easy for anyone to learn.

 Head to Head Comparison Between Java and Python (Infographics)

 Below is The Top 9 Comparison Between Java vs Python: